This is my hands-on review of the Newpowa 100 Watt Monocrystalline Solar Panel.

 And here’s how its weight compares:

-The Newpowa panel is the second smallest of these panels, nearly 200 square inches smaller than the bulky WindyNation 100W polycrystalline panel.
-And it’s only 0.3 pounds heavier than the lightest.
+The Newpowa panel is the second smallest of these panels — only slightly bigger than the Renogy Mono, and nearly 200 square inches smaller than the bulky WindyNation Poly.
+It’s also the lightest, with a weight of 13.5 pounds.

 If you have space or weight constraints, the Newpowa mono panel is worth a close look.
 Monocrystalline cells are more efficient than polycrystalline cells, so you get the same max power output but in a slightly smaller panel.
-And as far as mono panels go, the Newpowa 100W is a great value.
+And the Newpowa 100W is a great value as far as mono panels go.

 - Solar cell type: Monocrystalline